Subgroup Fairness in Two-Sided Markets: Formulating Intra-, Inter-Fair and Customer-Care

-So far, we have mentioned three objectives that we wish to maximise (Customer-Care) or minimise (Intra-fairness and Inter-Fair).
+So far, we have mentioned three objectives that we wish to maximise (Customer-Care) or minimise (Intra- and Inter-fairness).
 However, the three objectives are usually in conflict with each other.
 A natural approach to multi-objective problems utilises a convexification, e.g., a weighted sum of the objectives.